 - Post-modern tail-risk based portfolio optimization and risk management

-All applicants must show competency in the following course content areas, either by completing the Quantitative Fundamentals certificate or through other academic or professional preparation:
+All applicants must show competency in the following content areas, either by previously completed academic or professional preparation:

-- CFRM 460: Mathematical Methods for Quantitative Finance, or equivalent
+- CFRM 405: Mathematical Methods for Quantitative Finance

-- CFRM 461: Probability & Statistics for Computational Finance, or equivalent
+- CFRM 410: Probability & Statistics for Computational Finance

-- CFRM 462: Introduction to Computational Finance and Financial Econometrics, or equivalent.
+- CFRM 420: Introduction to Computational Finance and Financial Econometrics

-- CFRM 463: R Programming for Quantitative Finance, or equivalent
+- CFRM 425: R Programming for Quantitative Finance

-- Upcoming UW for-credit sessions can be found here.
-All Computational Finance certificate courses make extensive use of the R language, which is not taught to students in the coursework.
+- Computational Finance certificate courses make extensive use of the R language, which is not taught to students in the coursework.
 Experience with another modern language will be accepted, provided the student is willing to learn R independently.

-The CF certificate courses are regular graduate courses from the first year MS-CFRM curriculum and are academically rigorous.
+The CF certificate courses are regular graduate courses from the first year MS curriculum and are academically rigorous.
 In addition to subject matter proficiency requirements, all applicants are expected to hold a bachelor’s degree.
+Please Note: Students already matriculated into a full UW degree program are not eligible to apply for this certificate.

-Coursework in the Computational Finance certificate is a subset of the first-year MS curriculum, and a maximum of 12 out of the 14 credits are optionally transferable into the degree program for students who are later admitted to the MS. CF certificate courses for online, non-degree students cost $800 per credit.
+Coursework in the Computational Finance certificate is a subset of the first-year MS curriculum, and all 12 credits are optionally transferable into the degree program for students who are later admitted to the MS if students elect that option at the time of initial certificate enrollment.
+For 2020-2021, CF certificate courses for online, non-degree students cost $1,050 per credit.

-The complete CF certificate is priced at $11,200.
-Course fees do not include UW mandatory fees assessed on a quarterly basis, such as registration and student technology fees.
-Course fees also exclude textbooks.
-The all-inclusive price is approximately $13,000.
+The complete CF certificate is priced at $12,600.
+Course tuition does not include UW mandatory fees assessed on a quarterly basis, such as registration and student technology fees.
+Course tuition also excludes textbooks.
+The all-inclusive price is approximately $13,200.

 Financial aid is not available through CFRM or UW for non-degree programs, except for MS students required to take courses on a preparatory basis, who may be eligible for federal student aid.
 Outside scholarships, employer reimbursement, or private student loans may be used to cover expenses.